8 Citations and metrics

 A number of different databases compile metrics which you can access.
 In addition, they compile a bunch of extra performance metrics that you would have to pay to access, and in general these are available to a select number of recruitment staff at your institution.
 Here I will talk about Google Scholar, Scopus and the Web of Science (see Martin-Martin et al., 2018; Martín-Martín et al., 2021 on their differences).
 In summary, for Biological Sciences, the Web of Science (WoS) and Scopus are likely to give you very similar statistics.
 Scopus favours social-sciences a little more, so if your subject area does cross-over then you might see some extra citations there.
 Google Scholar is going to give you the highest metrics, but it doesn’t mean that they are particularly false (although this is certainly the not the best curated database).
 The joy of Google Scholar is that it is much more cosmopolitan on the journals and theses that it includes.
 So it actually gives you a better idea of who is using your research.
 It will also pick up grey literature and predatory publishers, so you should interpret the outputs with care.

-Each of these databases offers you the opportunity of curating your own author profile that (in the case of Scopus and WoS) will link with your ORCID, and (in the case of WoS) link with your Publons account.
+Each of these databases offers you the opportunity of curating your own author profile that (in the case of Scopus and WoS) will link with your ORCID, and (in the case of WoS) link with your Publons account (note that Publons has now been taken-over by WoS).
 Your institution may want you to actively curate your profile to help them with assessing your institution’s metrics.
 It is surprising how bad these are when left to the bots, especially if you have your name recorded in more than one way.
 Use open source tools where you can, and beware of linking too many publisher owned tools together as these can also be used to spy on you.
+As of September 2022, all citation data associated with journal articles indexed by Crossref are now open access (Singh Chawla, 2022).
+Hopefully, this will mean that more open source tools providing citation data will become available.
 I also think that it’s worthwhile creating and curating a Google Scholar profile, and link it directly to your website.
 As an editor, this is one of the easiest ways of looking up an author or potential reviewer.
-For anyone that uses Google Scholar, your name will then be underlined, and they can quickly find your other published works.
+For anyone that uses Google Scholar, your name will then be underlined, and other users can quickly find your other published works.
 Google Scholar also indexes preprints, which may be a boon to you as an Early Career Researcher.

 Because all of these indices are cumulative, you can expect that anyone who started their career before you will have higher numbers.
 It is also worth being aware that some fields get higher citations because there are more people working in them, and therefore more articles are being published.